Expiration (options)

 In finance, the expiration date of an option contract (represented by Greek letter tau, τ) is the last date on which the holder of the option may exercise it according to its terms.
 In the case of options with "automatic exercise", the net value of the option is credited to the long and debited to the short position holders.

-Typically, exchange-traded option contracts expire according to a pre-determined calendar.
+Typically, exchange-traded option contracts expire according to a predetermined calendar.
 For instance, for U.S. exchange-listed equity stock option contracts, the expiration date is always the Saturday that follows the third Friday of the month, unless that Friday is a market holiday, in which case the expiration is on Thursday right before that Friday.